Acme Markets

-Acme Markets Inc. is a supermarket chain operating 159 stores throughout Connecticut, Delaware, Maryland, New Jersey, the Hudson Valley of New York, and Pennsylvania and, as of 1998, is a subsidiary of Albertsons, and part of its presence in the Northeast.
-It is headquartered in East Whiteland Township, Pennsylvania, near Malvern, a Philadelphia suburb.
+Acme Markets Inc. is an American supermarket chain, originating in Philadelphia, Pennsylvania, and operates 159 stores throughout Pennsylvania, Connecticut, Delaware, Maryland, New Jersey, and the Hudson Valley of New York.
+The chain is still concentrated in the Philadelphia metropolitan area and is headquartered in East Whiteland Township, Pennsylvania, near Malvern, a Philadelphia suburb.
+As of 1998, it is a subsidiary of Albertsons.

-Acme Markets has 159 supermarkets in Connecticut, New York, New Jersey, Pennsylvania, Delaware, and Maryland.

-After many decades of being the largest grocery retailer in the Delaware Valley, Acme fell to No. 2 behind ShopRite in 2011.
+After many decades of being the largest grocery retailer in the Philadelphia metropolitan area, Acme fell to No. 2 behind ShopRite in 2011.
 As of 2013, Acme was No. 3 behind No. 1 ShopRite and No. 2 The Giant Company in the region.

 History

 Early history

-Irish immigrants Samuel Robinson and Robert Crawford founded what is now Acme in south Philadelphia in 1891.
-In 1917, Robinson and Crawford merged Acme Markets with four other Philadelphia-area grocery stores, including English immigrant S. Canning Childs New Jersey–based American grocery chain; the new company was named American Stores.
+Irish immigrants Samuel Robinson and Robert Crawford founded what is now Acme in South Philadelphia in 1891.
+In 1917, Robinson and Crawford merged Acme Markets with four other Philadelphia-area grocery stores, including English immigrant S. Canning Childs Southern New Jersey–based American grocery chain; the new company was named American Stores.
 In 1927, smaller rival Penn Fruit began operating in Philadelphia's Center City.
 In the late 1920s, supermarkets under the American Stores banner rapidly sprouted throughout the Philadelphia region, rivaling New Jersey–based A&P, which then featured downtown stores throughout the East Coast, and as far west as New Orleans.
 American Stores first introduced self-service stores in shopping centers in the early 1950s.